paulpach/ummorpg_mysql/Readme.md

 Adjust the settings according to your set up

+If you don’t want to use environment variables, change where these fields are coming from in the method `ConnectionString` near the top in `Database.cs`.
+I use environment variables because I deploy my server in docker containers.

 ### 9. Run Unity and open your project

 ### 10. Delete Database.cs that comes with uMMORPG